So you’re thinking of going to Disney World….

 What kind of timelines do I need to be aware of?

 Well, first is dining.
-If you want a hard to get restaurant or a meal with the princesses in the castle at Cinderella’s Royal Table, you want to book as close to 180 days out as possible.
+If you want a hard-to-get restaurant or a meal with the princesses in the castle at Cinderella’s Royal Table, you want to book as close to 180 days out as possible.
 Especially if you go during a busy season.
 Same with Bibbidi-Bobbidi Boutique.
 If you have a little princess who wants to get her hair and make-up done by a fairy godmother, you need to be ready to book far out in advance.
-And now with the new Fastpass Plus system rolling out, you want to start to book your Fastpasses out early.
-As of right now during the testing period, the time frame is 60 days out.
-Not sure if it will change.
-But I’ve seen on the Disboards that there are days where there are already no advance Fastpass Plus passes for Toy Story.
-(This was one of the fears I had about the new system.)
+And now with the new Fastpass Plus system, you want to start to book your Fastpasses out early.
+For on-site resort guests, the time frame is 60 days out.
+For off-site guests, it’s 30 days out.
+(Another advantage to staying on Disney property.)

 You can’t go wrong with making choices far in advance and then changing when you get closer to your date.
 (Based upon availability, of course.)